ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/ONT_Assembly/nanopore.md

 ---

 **3\.** Once we know the quality of our sequencing data and know that we have sufficient data for assembly, we are going to apply some quality control: to remove any adpters from the reads.
 For Nanopore data, we use [porechop](https://github.com/rrwick/Porechop).
 Porechop removes sequencing adapters.
 If the adapter sequences are found in the middle of a read, indicating a chimera, the read is split.
-If one wants to use [Nanopolish](https://github.com/jts/nanopolish) to do the polish later on, then the option "--discard_middle" should be used.
+If one wants to use [Nanopolish](https://github.com/jts/nanopolish) to do the polish later on, then the option "\-\-discard_middle" should be used.
 In today's exercise, we do not use this option.
 We are going to use [run_porechop.slurm](https://raw.githubusercontent.com/ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/master/scripts/ONT/run_porechop.slurm) script to carry out this step.

     cp /share/workshop/genome_assembly/jli/Nanopore/scripts/run_porechop.slurm .
     sbatch -J pcp.${USER} run_porechop.slurm